A few Protea species from the Cape Floristic Region, South Africa (photos: M Treurnicht).

 Currently, I am intrigued by the large-scale population dynamics of the charismatic Cape Proteaceae – the ‘flagship’ plant family of the Cape Floristic Region.
 Read more here.

-Building bridges between academia and conservation is what I pursue in my research and non-academic life.
-Throughout my early career, I worked with various stakeholders in the CFR: farmers, academic staff, researchers, school groups, national- and provincial conservation and research institutes and non-profit organisations.
-I am also involved with international research organisations and their ongoing research activities in the CFR.
-The context around such collaborations is something that I embrace and thoroughly enjoy.
+I am also a self-proclaimed Fynbosser and an amateur botanist that enjoys photographing the diversity, uniqueness, and resilience of the Cape flora.
+Understanding and documenting the historical and contemporary patterns of plant species descriptions of the Cape Floristic Region are also among my interests.
+Throughout my early career, I worked with various stakeholders in the CFR: farmers, academic staff, researchers, school groups, national- and provincial conservation and research institutes and non-profit organizations.
+I am also involved with international research organizations and their ongoing research activities in the CFR.
+The context around such collaboration is something that I embrace and thoroughly enjoy.